401ode/stla-lite/README.md

 # Goals

 - An easy-to-use Timesheet entry system for employees, including the ability to allot hours spent on a project to a particular Grant Award and Grant Award Task/Service Area.
-- A back-end that makes it easy for managers to make
+- A back-end that makes it easy for managers to set up and maintain standard allocations, monitor employee hours, approve timesheets, etc.
+- Make a platform that is suited to the State of Rhode Island's needs, but easily adaptable to other states, municipalities, organizations, etc.

 # High-Level Object Design